ligaya96/my-BudgetTracker/README.md

 # my-BudgetTracker

 # Description
-this App will allow the user to track their budget online as well as offline.
+This App will allow the user to track their budget online as well as offline.
 When adding transcation offline, budget will then populate online.

 # Installation
 <ul>